beginning of content

 How can I get my testosterone levels tested?

-Your doctor can check your testosterone levels with a blood test.
-Testosterone levels can vary, so if you have a low level on one blood test, you should have a second test to confirm it.
+Your doctor can check your testosterone levels with a blood test, along with other hormones that might affect them.
+Testosterone levels can vary, so if you have a low level on one blood test, a second test is needed to confirm low levels.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.